aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+June 2024: Presented "Protection without poison: why ozone maximizes in the interior of the atmosphere" at AMS AOFD/MA meeting in Burlington, VT. &#124; [Recording on Youtube](https://youtu.be/apKHFME-gos?si=JWEvzDRWJmXhpBpR)

 June 2024: Received an AGU 2023 Editor's Citation for excellence in reviewing of JGR: Atmospheres.

 June 2024: New [pre-print](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1552/) posted: "Protection without poison: Why tropical ozone maximizes in the interior of the atmosphere" for discussion in ACP.
 Feedback and comments welcome.